datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 Even you can develop your own application with this receiver.

-It supports Bluetooth (BLE and Bluetooth Classic SPP).
+It supports Bluetooth (BLE serial).

 It support working with iPad and iPhone devices.